 Last week I wrote my first post here on SEO competitive research and promised to follow up on exploring your competitor’s most effective techniques.
 But before that let me first share my thoughts on defining who actually to compete with.
 Finding your direct competitors is one thing but deciding whose strategies to research and learn from is yet another topic often overlooked and misunderstood.
-There are two factors you should bare in mind while analyzing someone else’s strategies:
+There are two factors you should bear in mind while analyzing someone else’s strategies:

 - You cannot compete with time.
 Age and well-established history is crucial for gaining authority.
 You cannot outdo it by the intense link growth or on-site optimization.

 Both of the above factors brought me to one effective technique: find and learn from your young and already successful competitors at the first stage.
-If you are a startup, there is no point in trying to beat the sites that have been on top of Google for the last 3 years: fight in your own weight category.
+If you are a startup, there is no point in trying to beat the sites that have been on top of Google for the last three years: fight in your weight category.